From Raman to Kalam: Iconic Indian Scientists and Their Revolutionary Contributions

 Dr. Jagdish Chandra Bose invented the Crescograph, a device that records the minute growth and movements of plants.
 This invention demonstrated that plants have a circulatory system and living cells that cause the upward movement of sap.

-Dr. Homi Jehangir Bhabha is recognized as the "Father of the Indian Nuclear Programme."
-He established India's first atomic research centre, Bhabha Atomic Research Centre, and was instrumental in founding the Tata Institute of Fundamental Research (TIFR).
+Dr. Homi Jehangir Bhabha is recognised as the "Father of the Indian Nuclear Programme."
+He established India's first atomic research centre, the Bhabha Atomic Research Centre, and was instrumental in founding the Tata Institute of Fundamental Research (TIFR).

-Dr. A. P. J. Abdul Kalam, known as the "Missile Man of India," made significant contributions in aeronautics, missile technology, and space exploration.
-He led the development of the Satellite Launch Vehicle (SLV-III) and the Agni and Prithvi ballistic missiles.
+Dr. A. P. J. Abdul Kalam, known as the "Missile Man of India," made significant contributions to aeronautics, missile technology, and space exploration.
+He led the development of the Satellite Launch Vehicle (SLV-III) and the Agni and Prithvi ballistic missile programmes.

 Salim Khan, a distinguished ornithologist, is known as the "Birdman of India."
-His research has greatly contributed to avian research and biodiversity conservation both in India and globally.
+His research greatly contributed to avian studies and biodiversity conservation in India and around the world.

 Sir Mokshagundam Visvesvaraya is renowned for his pioneering work in engineering, particularly in water management and agricultural productivity.
-He invented the Block System and was the chief engineer behind the Krishna Raja Sagara Dam and Hyderabad's flood protection system.
+He invented the Block System and served as the chief engineer behind the Krishna Raja Sagara Dam and Hyderabad's flood protection system.

-Dr. Hargobind Khorana won the Nobel Prize for his work on the role of genes in protein synthesis, which has had a profound impact on genetics and biotechnology research.
+Dr. Hargobind Khorana received the Nobel Prize for his groundbreaking research on the role of genes in protein synthesis.
+His work has had a lasting impact on genetics and biotechnology.

-Dr. Vikram Sarabhai founded ISRO in 1969.
-He laid the foundation for India’s space exploration, leading to the launch of significant satellites such as Rohini, APPLE, and INSAT.
+Dr. Vikram Sarabhai founded the Indian Space Research Organisation (ISRO) in 1969.
+He laid the foundation for India's space programme, leading to the launch of important satellites such as Rohini, APPLE, and INSAT.

-CV Raman's discovery of the Raman Effect provided critical insights into the scattering of light, which is now a fundamental technique in fields like chemistry, biology, and materials science to study atomic and molecular structures.
+C. V. Raman's discovery of the Raman Effect provided crucial insights into the scattering of light.
+Today, Raman spectroscopy is widely used in chemistry, biology, medicine, and materials science to study the structure and composition of substances.